arash-hacker/Blog/qoute101.md

 point of google developer capaciryt speed range exp fc memory

 	PPL are weak on points and jobs that they don't like: solution would be like the process not job itself.
+	If you looking for score, ranking, numbers ... you willnever reach it. but if you analyse reflect and stick to fp, then you can faster it or fixin it.

+⚠️  the point is how you are sticked to fact and iq to be successsfull not how much u r smart
 </pre>
 <pre></pre>
 <pre></pre>